pinkpong111/multi-agent-governance-architecture/README.md

 in distributed coordination systems.

-The intuition is consistent with established results in distributed systems — including bounded-degree network topologies, gossip-based coordination protocols, and locality-preserving communication architectures — all of which reduce global coordination load through local resolution mechanisms.
+The intuition is consistent with established results in distributed systems — including bounded-degree network topologies [Lynch, 1996], gossip-based coordination protocols [Demers et al., 1987], and locality-preserving communication architectures — all of which reduce global coordination load through local resolution mechanisms.
 The present work proposes an analogous reduction in governance escalation load through structured lateral signaling.